NuellaJay/Exquisite-corpse/README.md

                           /##/           / ##    ##    ##   ##   ##   ##    /#    ##   ####    /  /###  ##
                          /  ############/   ######     ###  ###  ###   ####/      ### / ######/  / #### /
                         /     ##########     ####       ###  ###  ###   ###        ##/   #####      ###/

+And this was how zombies invaded us with the help of the machines.
+They had a common goal.
+There was nothing we could do about it..